-Fingerprint numbers is an excellent early math activity for preschoolers to promote rational counting while refining motor control and hand-eye coordination.
+Fingerprinting numbers is an excellent early math activity for preschoolers to promote rational counting while refining motor control and hand-eye coordination.

-This is the easiest and very effective fingerprint numbers early math kids activity with a twist.
+This is the easiest and most effective fingerprint numbers early math kids activity with a twist.
 So, while promoting fine motor control, dexterity, and hand-eye coordination, a child also practices rational counting.
 Besides, this easy numeracy activity takes only a few minutes to set up, and no specialized material is required.
 Most importantly, a child can practice one-to-one correspondence hands-on and engagingly!

 What is the Best Way To Learn to Count